Jada Pinkett Smith: Later career (2018–present)

 Beginning in May 2018, Pinkett Smith along with her mother Adrienne Banfield-Norris and her daughter Willow Smith have hosted the Facebook Watch talk show Red Table Talk, which focuses on a wide range of topics.
 In a positive review, USA Today's Maeve McDermott praised the series for its "insightful guests, no-holds-barred topics and Smith's magnetic hosting presence".
 In 2021, Time magazine named Pinkett Smith and her co-hosts to its list of the 100 most influential people in the world; they were chosen by comedian Tiffany Haddish.
 In 2021, Red Table Talk won a Daytime Emmy Award in the outstanding informative talk show category.

-Musical career
+Pinkett Smith narrated and produced the 2023 docu-series African Queens, which premiered on Netflix.
+The first season focused on Njinga, Queen of Ndongo and Matamba while the second season focused on Ptolemaic Egyptian Queen Cleopatra VII.
+Pinkett Smith's memoir Worthy was published in October 2023.
+The book covers her journey from suicidal depression to self-acceptance and spiritual healing.
+It also offers insight to her difficult childhood, friendship with rapper Tupac Shakur, unconventional marriage, and her reaction to Will Smith slapping Chris Rock at the Oscars.